Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Outline of this paper

-For a given holomorphic family $(\mathcal{X}^{*},\mathcal{L}^{*})\twoheadrightarrow \Delta^{*}$, it can be shown that the period map $\Delta^{*}\to \mathcal{F}_{2d}$ extends continuously to $\Delta \to \mathcal{F}_{2d}\sqcup \bigsqcup_{l}\mathcal{F}_{2d}(l)$ (Theorem~\ref{rationality.HSD}, Theorem~\ref{monodromy}).
-Therefore, above Theorem~\ref{K3.Main.Conjecture.18.ok.Intro}(i) is enough to prove the conjecture of Kontsevich-Soibelman \cite[Conjecture 1]{KS}, Gross-Wilson \cite[Conjecture 6.2] {GW} and Todorov for the K3 surface case: \begin{COR}[K3 surfaces case of {\cite[Conjecture 1]{KS}, \cite[Conjecture 6.2] {GW}}] Let $(\mathcal{X}^{*},\mathcal{L}^{*})\twoheadrightarrow \Delta^{*}$ be a meromorphic punctured family of polarized K3 surfaces of degree $2d$, possibly with ADE singularities, and suppose it is of type III in the sense of Kulikov (``maximal degeneration'') \cite{Kul, PP}.
-For any $t\in \Delta^{*}$, put the rescaled Ricci-flat K\"ahler metric (of diameter $1$) $\frac{d_{\rm KE}(\mathcal{X}_{t})}{{\rm diam}(\mathcal{X}_{t})}$, where the K\"ahler class of $d_{\rm KE}(\mathcal{X}_{t})$ is $c_{1}(\mathcal{L}|_{\mathcal{X}_{t}})$, to each fiber $\mathcal{X}_{t}$.
-Then they converge to a Monge-Amp\`ere manifold with singularity, homeomorphic to $S^{2}$ when $t\to 0$. \end{COR} See \S\ref{K3.along.disk} (especially Corollary~\ref{1par.lim.K3.}) for more detailed information.
-Recall that \cite{GW, GTZ1, GTZ2} studied collapsing of fixed elliptic K3 surface along a certain specific behaviour of Ricci-flat K\"ahler metrics, i.e., when the K\"ahler class changes affine-linearly to its base, and they made a partial confirmation of the conjecture by using hyperK\"ahler rotations.
+Chapter~\ref{GTZ.extend.proof} is devoted to analytic estimates of K\"{a}hler forms which are necessary for the proof of Theorem~\ref{K3.Main.Conjecture.18.ok.Intro}.
+Recall that \cite{GW, GTZ1, GTZ2} studied collapsing of fixed elliptic K3 surface along a certain specific behavior of Ricci-flat K\"ahler metrics, i.e., when the K\"ahler class changes affine-linearly to its base, and they made a partial confirmation of the conjecture by using hyperK\"ahler rotations.
 However, for the full proof of the conjecture, hyperK\"ahler rotation of their affine linear variation of K\"ahler class seems to be not enough (see discussions around \cite[\S1, Theorem 6.2]{GW}) as indeed both the complex structures and the initial K\"ahler class of rotated one parameter family can vary in general.
-Our point is that, after their very pioneering important papers, we use our explicit moduli compactification framework in \cite[Appendix]{TGC.II}, \S\ref{Gen.HSD} and combine with some refinements of their works in \S\ref{GTZ.extend.proof}, to yield the proof.
+Our point is that, after their very pioneering important papers, we use our explicit moduli compactification framework in \cite[Appendix]{TGC.II}, Chapter~\ref{Gen.HSD} and combine with some refinements of their works in Chapter~\ref{GTZ.extend.proof}, to yield the proof.
 Further, we prove more about the limit $S^{2}$ (see Corollary~\ref{1par.lim.K3.}).

 It would be also very interesting to discuss how we can use or relate our picture to the problem of reconstructing one parameter families from the collapsed Monge-Amp\`ere manifolds with singularities, with some additional structures as in \cite{KS, GS11}.
 We wish to study this problem in near future.